rust-dsa/rust-dsa.github.io/src/array/vector.md

-# Vector type
+# Vector Type
 Unlike arrays, a vector stores the size of the array as well.
-Arrays don't need to store its size.
+Arrays don't need to store their size.
 That is why we can access an array element even when we exceed the actual capacity.
 The boundaries are not defined.

-Another thing about vectors is they're generally stored in a heap and they have a large size allocated than being used.
-As a result, when new values are inserted, the whole vector does not to be relocated to fulfill the size requirements.
+Another thing about vectors is that they're generally stored in a heap, and they have a larger size allocated than is being used.
+As a result, when new values are inserted, the whole vector does not need to be relocated to fulfill the size requirements.

-As arrays and vectors, both copy items into another larger array / vector once more element(s) are added, vectors do the copying less often as they already have more capacity than the actual length.
+As with arrays, both arrays and vectors copy items into another larger array/vector once more element(s) are added; however, vectors do the copying less often as they already have more capacity than the actual length.

-"A vector is a contiguous growable array type with heap allocated contents".[^1]
+"A vector is a contiguous growable array type with heap-allocated contents."[^1]

 ## Initializing a vector
 While initializing a primitive array, we had to specify the size of the array before-hand.
 There is no such constraints with a vector